KermanshahIACSA/KermanshahIACSA/README.md

-# Kermanshah Islamic Azad University Computer Science Association (IACSA)
+# Kermanshah Islamic Azad University Computer Science Association (KermanshahIACSA)
 🚀 Innovate.
 Collaborate.
 Elevate.

 Welcome to the **Kermanshah Islamic Azad University Computer Science Association (KermanshahIACSA)** GitHub organization!
 We are a community of students passionate about **computer science, software engineering, and innovation**.

 ## 📌 About Us
-IACSA is a student-led association that encourages learning, open-source contributions, and technical collaboration.
+KermanshahIACSA is a student-led association that encourages learning, open-source contributions, and technical collaboration.
 We work on various projects ranging from **artificial intelligence and web development** to **competitive programming and cybersecurity**.

 ## 🌟 Our Mission
 - Promote open-source development 🤝